All Episodes

 Only 26% say no.

-Sixty-eight percent say that Obama and Hillary should urge protesters to accept the election result.
+68% say that Obama and Hillary should urge protesters to accept the election result.

 We'll get to that in a minute.

-Sixty-one percent say it's wrong to have mass protests at the inauguration.
+61% say it's wrong to have mass protests at the inauguration.

 51 to 22 want Trump to tear up the Iranian deal due to the lack of U.S. inspections.

-The majority would cut off federal funds to cities that refuse to turn in criminal aliens.
+62 to 27, the majority would cut off federal funds to cities that refuse to turn in criminal aliens.

-Donald Trump has picked this guy, the CEO of Exxon Tillerson for Secretary of State.
+Donald Trump has picked this guy, the CEO of Exxon, Tillerson, for Secretary of State.

 There are some GOP senators expressing concern.

-Our friend Jamie DuPri deport uh reports today.
+Our friend Jamie Dupree reports today.

-Uh Jamie says from his vantage point, it's still a good chance he'll be confirmed.
+Jamie says from his vantage point, it's still a good chance he'll be confirmed.

-That only takes a few defections, though, on the Republican side.
+It only takes a few defections, though, on the Republican side.

-Uh Jamie's rule of thumb is there's always one nominee of a new president who gets run over the coals and could be stopped by the Senate.
+Jamie's rule of thumb is there's always one nominee of a new president who gets run over the coals and could be stopped by the Senate.

 But he did big deals with Russia, which was his job.